-To commemorate Native American Heritage Month, this guide gathers together MCC Library and Web Resources to support the study of the histories, cultures, and contributions of indigenous peoples.
-Take a few minutes to explore; you may walk away with a deeper understanding and who knows, perhaps a fresh perspective!
+To commemorate Native American Heritage Month in November each year, this guide gathers together MCC Library and Web Resources to support the study of the histories, cultures, and contributions of indigenous peoples.
+Take a few minutes to explore; you may develop a deeper understanding or gain a fresh perspective!

 What started at the turn of the century as an effort to gain a day of recognition for the significant contributions the first Americans made to the establishment and growth of the U.S., has resulted in a whole month being designated for that purpose.

 One of the very proponents of an American Indian Day was Dr. Arthur C. Parker, a Seneca Indian, who was the director of the Museum of Arts and Science in Rochester, N.Y.
 He persuaded the Boy Scouts of America to set aside a day for the "First Americans" and for three years they adopted such a day.
 In 1915, the annual Congress of the American Indian Association meeting in Lawrence, Kans., formally approved a plan concerning American Indian Day.
 It directed its president, Rev. Sherman Coolidge, an Arapahoe, to call upon the country to observe such a day.
 Coolidge issued a proclamation on Sept.
 28, 1915, which declared the second Saturday of each May as an American Indian Day and contained the first formal appeal for recognition of Indians as citizens.